akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 ExpectMsg(0);
 ```

-This is because the actor has restarted and the original `Child` actor instance that was processing messages will be destroyed and replaced by a brand-new instance defined using the original `Props` passed to its parent.
+This is because the actor has restarted and the original `Child` actor instance that was processing messages will be destroyed and replaced by a brand-new instance defined using the same `Props`.

-And finally in case of the fatal `IllegalArgumentException` the child will be
-terminated by the supervisor:
+And finally in case of the fatal `ArgumentException`, our strategy will return a stop directive, and the child will be terminated by the supervisor:

 ```csharp
 Watch(child); // have testActor watch "child"